Connections on non-abelian Gerbes and their Holonomy: Transport 2-Functors

-\paragraph{Operations on Transport 2-Functors.} It is straightforward to see that transport 2-functors allow a list of natural operations. \begin{enumerate} \item \emph{Pullbacks}: Let $f:M \to N$ be a smooth map.
+It is straightforward to see that transport 2-functors allow a list of natural operations. \begin{enumerate}[(i)] \item \emph{Pullbacks}: Let $f:M \to N$ be a smooth map.
 The pullback $f^{*}\mathrm{tra}$ of any transport 2-functor on $N$ is a transport 2-functor on $M$.

 \item \emph{Tensor products}: Let $\otimes: T \times T \to T$ be a monoidal structure on a 2-category $T$.
 For transport 2-functors $\mathrm{tra}_1,\mathrm{tra}_2:\mathcal{P}_2(M) \to T$ with $\mathrm{Gr}$-structure, the pointwise tensor product $\mathrm{tra}_1 \otimes \mathrm{tra}_2: \mathcal{P}_2(M) \to T$ is again a transport 2-functor with $\mathrm{Gr}$-structure, and makes the 2-category $\transport{}{2}{\mathrm{Gr}}{T}$ a monoidal 2-category.